 Expenditure Type Description Allowable Not Allowable Equipment Necessary and reasonable supplemental classroom furniture and equipment (computers, workstations, other classroom equipment) that has been preapproved by OLCE that supplements the provision of equipment paid by the district.
-Not open to all equipment and must be tied to Title III allowable activities. Х Equipment Contracts for repair and maintenance for equipment NOT originally purchased with Title III funds Х Equipment for Postuitor Parent Coordinator Х Equipment Equipment for Recruiter, Parent Coordinator Food for staff activities - Professional development working lunches only in the case where it is disruptive to the activity and/or not feasible to release for lunch.
-Must have documentation (i.e. agenda) reflecting working lunch.
-Cost must be reasonable (between \$8-\$12 per person).
-No snacks and no breakfast.
-X Food Food for parent activities - Only if the training or activity is considerable in duration, runs over a normal meal time and cost is reasonable. Х Food for student activities - Should be coordinated through Nutrition Services if possible.
-Otherwise, allowable for programs in excess of four hours and over a meal time.
-Should be reasonable cost (\$8 - \$12 per Х Food Instruction person) and light snacks are allowable as well.
-Certified Bilingual / ESL Teachers, EL Teacher's Aides, Substitute Teachers X Instruction Supplies and materials that supplement instructional program (workbooks, software, equipment <\$500/ unit) Х Instruction Instructional materials (Additional or supplemental textbooks, not adopted textbooks) Х Instruction Tutoring Х Instruction Salaries and Benefits: Certified Bilingual / ESL Teachers, classroom paraprofessionals (but not administrative paraprofessionals) Х Instruction Licenses for software or curriculum used by school, equipment repair & maintenance, indistrict travel, field trip fees, online instructional service fees, instructional subscriptions Х Instruction Equipment >\$500/unit (computers, printers) Х Other Office supplies, paper, pens for data analyst Х Other Activities of any support service to EL students that are general in nature (i.e. Translation stipends for students Х Other Donations and contributions Χ Other Entertainment expenses Х Other Alcohol beverages Х Other Tickets for field trips, if part of high quality language instruction educational program Х
+Not open to all equipment and must be tied to Title III allowable activities. x Equipment Contracts for repair and maintenance for equipment NOT originally purchased with Title III funds Х Equipment Equipment for Recruiter, Parent Coordinator X Food Food for parent activities - Only allowable if the event is related to Title III Parent Involvement, if the training or activity runs over a normal meal time, and cost is reasonable (no more than \$5 per person). х Food Food for student activities - Should be coordinated through Nutrition Services if possible.
+Otherwise, allowable for programs in excess of four hours and over a meal time Necessary approval (from a Network Chief or Department Head) will need to be provided before the event.
+Should be reasonable cost (\$5 per person).
+X Instruction Certified Bilingual / ESL Teachers, EL Teacher's Aides, Substitute Teachers X Instruction Supplies and materials that supplement instructional program (workbooks, software, equipment <\$500/ unit) х Instruction Instructional materials (Additional or supplemental textbooks, not adopted textbooks) х Instruction Tutoring Х Instruction Salaries and Benefits: Certified Bilingual / ESL Teachers, classroom paraprofessionals (but not administrative paraprofessionals) Х Instruction Licenses for software or curriculum used by school, equipment repair & maintenance, in- district travel, field trip fees, online instructional service fees, instructional subscriptions Х Instruction Equipment >\$500/unit (computers, printers) Х Other Office supplies, paper, pens for data analyst Х Other Activities of any support service to EL students that are general in nature (e.g. translation stipends for students) х Other Donations and contributions Х Other Entertainment expenses Х Other Alcoholic beverages Χ Other Tickets for field trips, if part of high quality language instruction educational program X Other ACCESS for ELs, W-/APT or MODEL assessments.
+(These assessments are required under state rules.) Х